 Students Sharing Creative Ideas, Research, and Discoveries

-More than 400 posters and 200 presentations showcase the diversity of the students' experiences - from creative endeavors like photographic exhibitions or a student-written and performed play, to more traditional research activities.
+More than 500 posters and 240 presentations and exhibits showcase the diversity of the students' experiences - from creative endeavors like painting exhibitions or creative writing blogs, to more traditional research activities.

 The Symposium will also spotlight student participation in service learning and collaborative projects, an invaluable learning experience that connects communities and applies passion to a purpose.

 Events are free and open to the public, unless noted.

 Symposium poster presentation schedule

 Student poster presenters will be assigned to be present at their posters during one of the following sessions:

 - Session 1 9:00am - 11:00am

 - Session 2 2:00pm - 4:00pm